 Before my visit to Cambridge, England, punting meant kicking the ball to the other team in American football.
 Well, here there is a totally different type of punting.
 It involves a canoe-like boat that you maneuver around using a long pole.

 Cambridge is about an hour away from London Liverpool Station by train, which is probably the best way to get there as parking can be an issue on a busy day.
 We drove and found parking at the Grafton Center, which is a nice mall that also has a movie theater.
-We walked through the mall and found our way to the river.
+We walked through the mall and found our way to the Cam river.
 The town has so much charm, I really enjoyed seeing all the traditional English homes and buildings.

-We walked along the river towards the section where they allow punting.
+We walked along the Cam river towards the section where they allow punting.
 We saw some traditional canal boats and there were also many nice restaurants right on the river.
-An eager salesman from a Cambridge Punting company approached us and asked if we were interested in punting.
+An eager salesman from a Cambridge Punting company approached us and asked if we were interested in punting on the Cam.
 There are two options – you can do the punting yourself or you can join a group tour with an experienced punter who will also teach you more about Cambridge.